duneanalytics/harmonizer/README.md

 Contributions are very welcome!

-Please open an issue or a PR, and we will get back to you as soon as we can.
+Please open an issue, and we will get back to you as soon as we can.

 ## Development